TrevinoParker7/GRC-Analyst-Project/README.md

   - The IT team takes regular backups.
 Backups get tested periodically

 - Vulnerability management:
-  - Oscorp have purchased Qualys vulnerability scanner.
+  - Cypronetics have purchased Qualys vulnerability scanner.
   - The IT team uses Qualys on an ad-hoc basis.
   - There is no formal vulnerability management program in place.
   - Large number of high and severe vulnerabilities reported by Qualys

 - Risk management:
-  - Oscorp has a risk team that performs financial risk activities.
+  - Cypronetics has a risk team that performs financial risk activities.
-  - There is no technology or cyber risk process at Oscorp.
+  - There is no technology or cyber risk process at Cypronetics.

 - Third Party Risk Management:
-  - Oscorp doesn’t perform any third-party risk management.
+  - Cypronetics doesn’t perform any third-party risk management.
   - Contracts are reviewed by procurement and finance, not IT.

 - Identity and Access Management:
-  - Oscorp uses Microsoft Active Directory to manage users and groups
+  - Cypronetics uses Microsoft Active Directory to manage users and groups
   - There is no privileged access management solution in place
   - Admin account password is shared with a few senior members of the IT team
   - Access to resources is granted upon request